-- 2. In Cloudera Manager, click Clusters Hive (the Hive Metastore service) Configuration, and change the hive metastore warehouse directory value to the path you specified for the new Hive warehouse directory. - 3.
+- 2. In Cloudera Manager, click Clusters Hive Metastore Configuration, and change the hive metastore warehouse directory value to the path you specified for the new Hive warehouse directory. - 3.
 Change the hive.metastore.warehouse.external.dir property value to the path you specified for the Hive warehouse external directory. - 4.
 Configure Ranger policies or set up ACL permissions to access the directories.